Search

 Another major benefit of lifelong learning is the impact it has on employee motivation and engagement.
 Because it’s rooted in the individual’s own goals and interests, lifelong learning speaks to—and feeds—your employees’ natural curiosity and passions.
 This helps to motivate your employees and keep them engaged in the workplace, which is crucial for both performance and retention.

-Employee experience (EX) and retention are two major focus areas for HR leaders in 2023 and beyond, and learning and development plays a key role in both.
+Employee experience (EX) and retention are two major focus areas for HR leaders, and learning and development plays a key role in both.
 If you consider that 77% of workers are keen to learn new skills and that 94% are more likely to stay with an employer who invests in their learning and development, prioritizing lifelong learning is a big win for employees and employers alike.

 This poses the question: How can employers prioritize and encourage lifelong learning at work?